|Site Map | Bulletin Home | Temple University|

 The Tyler School of Art provides a comprehensive curriculum in fine arts, crafts, design, art education, art history, and architecture.
 The Bachelor of Fine Arts (B.F.A.) professional programs are offered in Ceramics/Glass, Fibers, Graphic and Interactive Design, Metals/Jewelry/CAD-CAM, Painting/Drawing, Photography, Printmaking, Sculpture, and B.F.A.
-Studio with Teaching Certification on the Tyler Elkins Park Campus.
+Studio with Teaching Certification.
 A concentration in Digital Imaging is available to B.F.A. studio majors.
 The Tyler School of Art also offers the Bachelor of Arts (B.A.) in Art (with a concentration in Studio Art, Visual Studies, or Digital Media), the B.A. in Art History, the Bachelor of Science (B.S.) in Art Education, B.S. in Architecture, and the Bachelor of Architecture (B.Arch.) professional program.
 In 2010, Tyler’s Architecture programs will change to a Bachelor of Science (B.S.) in Architecture as a pre-professional degree; a Bachelor of Science (B.S.) in Facility Management and a Bachelor of Science (B.S.) in Architectural History and Preservation.

 Stella Elkins Tyler donated her estate to Temple University in the early 1930s.
 With an interest in progressive education and a deep appreciation of her mentor, the sculptor Boris Blai, Mrs. Tyler offered her estate with the expressed wish that, through Boris Blai, it would become an environment for the advancement of the fine arts, scholarly study in the arts, and individual creativity.

 From its modest enrollment of 12 students in the first freshman class in 1935, Tyler now boasts a student body of over 1,400 and serves another 2,000-3,000 students each year in elective and core curriculum courses.
-Today, Tyler is a dynamic organization, serving students at its Elkins Park campus, as well as Temple’s Main Campus, the Ambler Campus, and the Temple University Rome and Tokyo campuses.
-For over 65 years, the foundation of Tyler’s program has been a faculty of practicing artists and scholars teaching highly talented and motivated students.
+Today, Tyler is a dynamic organization, serving students at Temple’s main campus, the Ambler Campus, and the Temple University Rome and Tokyo campuses.
+For over 65 years, the foundation of Tyler’s program has been a faculty of practicing artists and scholars teaching highly-talented and motivated students.

 Tyler is an accredited member of the National Association of Schools of Art and Design (NASAD) and the Middle States Association of Colleges and Schools.